 For any new placement, every effort should be made to enable the child to remain at the same school unless there are reasons which would be detrimental to his or her well being.

 6. Support and Monitoring of Placements

 The child's social worker must visit the child in the placement within one week of the placement and then, at a minimum, every six weeks during the first year, thereafter every six weeks (three months if the placement is intended to last until the child is 18).
-Whilst regulations allow for children in long-term foster placements visits after the first year to be six monthly, DCC expects all LAC to be seen at least every 3 months - see Social Work Visits to Looked After Children Procedure.
+Whilst regulations allow for children in long-term foster placements visits after the first year to be six monthly, DCC expects all LAC to be seen at least every 3 months - see Social Worker Visits to Children in Care Procedure.